cfoxrhel/Kube-burner-ocp-custom/README.md

 # Contents of setup.txt file

-## all commands done after untaring file and staying in the same directory this readme file is located
-## copying the kube-burner-ocp to '~/'
+-all commands done after untaring file and staying in the same directory this readme file is located -copying the kube-burner-ocp to '~/'
-## note can have subdirectory under '~/' like i use 'cfworkspace'
+-note can have subdirectory under '~/' like i use 'cfworkspace'

   cp ./kube-burner-ocp-custom/kube-burner-ocp ~/

-## set alias to bash
+-set alias to bash
   echo "alias kube-burner-ocp='~/kube-burner-ocp'" >> ~/.bash_profile
   source ~/.bash_profile

-## if you are good with 400 namespaces/pods set across your workernodes then no change needed
-## if you desire to change it from 400 to something else do the following.
+-if you are good with 400 namespaces/pods set across your workernodes then no change needed -if you desire to change it from 400 to something else do the following. vi ./kube-burner-ocp-custom/node-density-heavy-cfox-v1/node-density-heavy.yml
-vi ./kube-burner-ocp-custom/node-density-heavy-cfox-v1/node-density-heavy.yml

-## the files edited would be the '400' in the below area for 'jobIterations'
+-the files edited would be the '400' in the below area for 'jobIterations'
   jobs:
     - name: api-intensive-v1
       jobIterations: 400

-## once set to run the command you can choose to let it do the default garbage collection of the namespaces at the end or have that be a seperate command.
+-once set to run the command you can choose to let it do the default garbage collection of the namespaces at the end or have that be a seperate command.
-## the below commands sequence has the --gc disabled and then the namespace delete command done seperate (giving time to watch the api traffic stabilize)
+-the below commands sequence has the --gc disabled and then the namespace delete command done seperate (giving time to watch the api traffic stabilize)
-## to run the kube-burner-ocp command taking the custom files you have to be in the directory that houses the '*.yml' file and the 'templates' directory
+-to run the kube-burner-ocp command taking the custom files you have to be in the directory that houses the '*.yml' file and the 'templates' directory

-## switch to the required directory
+-switch to the required directory cd kube-burner-ocp-custom/node-density-heavy-cfox-v1/
-cd kube-burner-ocp-custom/node-density-heavy-cfox-v1/

-## cluster access
+-cluster access
   kubeconfig <cluster FQDN>

-## command with automatic cleanup disabled
-kube-burner-ocp node-density-heavy --gc=false
+-command with automatic cleanup disabled kube-burner-ocp node-density-heavy --gc=false

-## checks namespace count, it should match the value set for 'jobIterations'
-oc get projects | grep api-intensive-v1 | wc -l
+-checks namespace count, it should match the value set for 'jobIterations' oc get projects | grep api-intensive-v1 | wc -l

-## deletes the namespaces created
-oc delete namespace api-intensive-v1-{0..400}
+-deletes the namespaces created oc delete namespace api-intensive-v1-{0..400}